 8. At Someone Else’s Office

 While working at someone else’s place of employment, an employee will likely be deemed to have a reduced expectation of privacy.
-This is because the off site employee usually has only a very temporary relationship with the work area, and likely does not have exclusive control of the area that he is working in.
-However, the employee will usually retain a reasonable expectation of privacy in items that he beings with him to a job site; which he owns; or that are under his complete control.
+This is because the off-site employee usually has only a very temporary relationship with the work area, and likely does not have exclusive control of the area that they are working in.
+However, the employee will usually retain a reasonable expectation of privacy in items that they bring with them to a job site; which they own; or that are under their complete control.
 Some common examples are: brief cases, toolboxes, or the employee’s car.

-In an action in which a baby-sitter and other parties were charged with possession of drugs found during a police search of the apartment in which the baby-sitter was taking care of the residents' child, the court, in State v.
+In an action in which a babysitter and other parties were charged with possession of drugs found during a police search of the apartment in which the babysitter was taking care of the residents’ child, the court, in State v.
 Anonymous (1984-1), 40 Conn.
 Supp.
 20 (Super.
 Ct.
-1984), held that the baby-sitter had a reasonable expectation of privacy in the apartment under the Fourth Amendment and Conn.
+1984), held that the babysitter had a reasonable expectation of privacy in the apartment under the Fourth Amendment and Conn.
 Const.
 Art.
-I, § 7, although she did not live there, so that the baby-sitter had standing to contest the lawfulness of the search.
-As the caretaker of the child, the court reasoned, the baby-sitter undoubtedly had a socially acceptable expectation of privacy.
-A baby-sitter had an obligation, the court emphasized, to protect her charge from harm.
-Of necessity, the court reasoned, this obligation entitled her to exclude others from the premises.
-Accordingly, the court granted the baby-sitter's motion to suppress evidence discovered during the search.
+I, § 7, although they do not live there, so that the babysitter had standing to contest the lawfulness of the search.
+As the caretaker of the child, the court reasoned, the babysitter undoubtedly had a socially acceptable expectation of privacy.
+A babysitter had an obligation, the court emphasized, to protect their charge from harm.
+If necessity, the court reasoned, this obligation entitled her to exclude others from the premises.
+Accordingly, the court granted the babysitter’s motion to suppress evidence discovered during the search.

 A majority of the case law in Connecticut states that the exclusionary rule does not apply to revocation of probationary hearings where the probation officer is the person who conducted the search.
 In other words, the fruits of an illegal search cannot be suppressed if the probation officer is the one who did the search.
 Additionally, the court can make it a condition of probation to force the probationer to submit to searches on their person, in their home, automobile, when their probation officer has a reasonable suspicion to do so.
 State v.
 Moore, 112 Conn.
 App.
 569 (2009).